What does hybrid fundraising mean for charities?

 It’s time for your traditional pet shows to make a return, but with an improvement.
 Live-stream or record your pet show for audiences to take part in even if they can’t make it in person.
 Use QR codes on-screen and links in posts so that supporters can donate, vote or find out more.
 Use the real-time analytic platform to announce results and milestones for an exciting atmosphere.

-Levelling up your 2021 fundraising events is quick, easy and low-cost to do with Good Thyngs.
+Levelling up your fundraising events is quick and easy to do with Good Thyngs.
 If you want to see just how easy it is to get started please book a free demo.